Certificate in Public History

 - Have already completed a graduate degree in an appropriate area of study.

-Students must submit the BGSU Graduate College Online Application for admission.
-GRE scores are not necessary for the stand-alone certificate.
+Students interested in the stand-alone certificate must submit the BGSU Graduate College Online Application for admission.

 In addition to the application required by the Graduate College, applicants to the certificate program must submit the following materials with the online application:

-- One letter of recommendation from recent instructors, employers, or other individuals qualified to evaluate probably success in the program
+- One letter of recommendation from a recent instructor, employer, or other individual qualified to evaluate probable success in the program

 - A personal statement of intent indicating the purpose for enrolling in the program and outlining career goals (2-3 pages).
 Careful attention is given to these materials.

 TIME TO COMPLETION OF DEGREE

 The graduate certificate in Public History must be completed within six years from the semester date that the first course is taken.
 The certificate is awarded upon the completion of all degree requirements, including the internship.
 The graduate certificate in Public History will appear on the student’s official transcript.

 The certificate program consists of 14 to 15 academic credit hours of work.
-These must include 12 hours of course work (described below) plus two to three hours of approved internship credit as a capstone experience as the completion of the graduate certificate program.
+These must include 12 hours of course work (described below) plus two to three hours of approved internship credit as a capstone experience in the completion of the graduate certificate program.
 The program of course work includes one required course, which is typically offered during the Spring semester of each academic year:

 - HIST 6540 MUSEOLOGY (3 HRS)